Welcome to Unity Answers, a site provided by Unity for use by the community!

 Unity Answers switched backend to QATO due to changes in the StackExchange licensing model which would mean lack of proper control over the Unity Answers site from our side, and also to be able to have improvements implemented that StackExchange were unwilling to prioritize.
 While a few things may not be quite as polished from the beginning, we believe that the switch will be a big benefit on the long term.
 Here are some of the main differences:

->

-> Reputation (also sometimes called karma) is a (very) rough measurement of how much the Unity community trusts you.
+Reputation (also sometimes called karma) is a (very) rough measurement of how much the Unity community trusts you.
 Reputation is completely optional.
 Normal use of Unity Answers — that is, asking questions and providing answers — does not require any reputation whatsoever.
-To try to limit spam attacks on Answers we require users to have 15 Karma points before their questions and answers can be published to the site.
+To try to limit spam attacks on Answers we require users to have 15 Karma points before their questions and answers can be published to the default site.
 New users with less than 15 Karma points will have their contributions submitted into a moderation queue.
 All users with more than 1000 Karma points can view these questions and answers in the moderation queue and publish them to the site.

->

-> However, if you want to help us run the site, you'll need reputation first.
+However, if you want to help us run the site, you'll need reputation first.
 Reputation is never given, it is earned by convincing other users that you know what you're talking about.

 Here's how it works: if you post a good question or helpful answer, it will be voted up by your peers: you gain 10 reputation points.
 If you post something that's off topic or incorrect, it will be voted down: you lose 5 reputation points.
 If you provide a good answer and it becomes accepted, you gain 20 reputation points, and accepting someone else's answer gives them 5 reputation points as a reward for providing help.

 Amass enough reputation points and Unity Answers will allow you to go beyond simply asking and answering questions:

 At the high end of this reputation spectrum there is little difference between users with high reputation and moderators.
 That is very much intentional.
 We don't run Unity Answers.
 The community does.